zhoyoyo/lede24-svg-with-d3/README.md

 #### What to do before we start:
 - Clone this repo to your computer (not sure how to? check it out [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)) or download the zip file to this repo using the green top button that says `CODE`
 - Navigate to the repo with terminal, and load a local server.
+     - For all VS Code users, check out this plugin: [How to load changes spontanously on your local server with VS Code](https://www.freecodecamp.org/news/vscode-live-server-auto-refresh-browser/)
+     - If you use Node or would like to learn (because it's so useful), check out [http-server](https://www.npmjs.com/package/http-server)
      - You can use the following line if you use python.
 Once it says a local server is running, type in `localhost:8080` on your browser.
 You should see the content of the `index.html` page there!
         ```
         python3 -m http.server --cgi 8080
         ```
-    - If you use VS Code, check out this plugin: [How to load changes spontanously on your local server with VS Code](https://www.freecodecamp.org/news/vscode-live-server-auto-refresh-browser/)

 ## Preparation